-From 1 January 2020 onwards, the limit for sulphur in fuel oil used on board ships operating outside designated ECAs is reduced to 0.5 per cent mass by mass under Regulation 14.1.3 of Annex VI.
-113 Vessels entering China's inland ECAs (Yangtze River and Xi Jiang River) must use fuel with a sulphur content not exceeding 0.1 per cent while operating within the ECA; the same will apply to Hainan Coastal ECA from 1 January 2022.
-114 From 1 March 2020, carriage of fuel oil with sulphur content exceeding 0.5 per cent for use on board ships is also prohibited.
-115
+As of 1 January 2020, the limit for sulphur in fuel oil used on board ships operating outside designated ECAs is reduced to 0.5 per cent m/m under Regulation 14.1.3 of Annex VI.
+Vessels entering China's inland ECAs (Yangtze River and Xi Jiang River) must use fuel with a sulphur content not exceeding 0.1 per cent m/m while operating within the ECA; the same will apply to Hainan Coastal ECA from 1 January 2022.
+From 1 March 2020, carriage of fuel oil with sulphur content exceeding 0.5 per cent for use on board ships is prohibited unless a ship has installed an exhaust gas cleaning system (scrubber).

 The Hong Kong Air Pollution Control (Marine Light Diesel) Regulation (Cap 311Y), which came into effect on 1 April 2014, provides for the specifications that must be met by marine light diesel suppliers in Hong Kong.
-116 It also provides for the requirement on importers and suppliers of light diesel to keep records.
+125 It also provides for the requirement on importers and suppliers of light diesel to keep records.
 In particular, the Regulation states that sulphur content of marine light diesel must not exceed 0.05 per cent by weight.

-Section 5 of the Bunker Oil Pollution (Liability and Compensation) Ordinance (Cap 605) provides that if as a result of an incident, any pollution damage is caused in Hong Kong, the owner of the ship concerned is liable for the damage caused.
+Section 5 of the Bunker Oil Pollution (Liability and Compensation) Ordinance (Cap 605) provides that if, as a result of an incident, any pollution damage is caused in Hong Kong, the owner of the ship concerned is liable for that damage.